MicrosoftDocs/power-pages-docs/power-pages-docs/configure/image-library-how-to.md

 ## Prerequisite

 To complete this course, you need a Power Automate and Power Pages environment.
-If you don't have a license, you can sign up for [Power Pages](https://learn.microsoft.com/en-us/power-pages/getting-started/trial-signup) and [Power Automate](https://learn.microsoft.com/en-us/power-automate/sign-up-sign-in) trial
+If you don't have a license, you can sign up for [Power Pages](../getting-started/trial-signup.md) and [Power Automate](/power-automate/sign-up-sign-in) trials.

 ## Step 1: Create cloud flow